 - Buy yourself some maternity clothes.
 Your little bump will keep on growing and you’ll want to feel comfortable in your wardrobe.

 - Think about taking a baby moon.
 This is one last vacay with just you and your partner before the baby comes!
+See some amazing baby moon destinations from Two Drifters if you need ideas!

 - If you’ve received hand me down baby clothes from friends or family, you can start to organize baby clothes using this method.